tkipf/keras-gcn/README.md

 Thomas Kipf, [Graph Convolutional Networks](http://tkipf.github.io/graph-convolutional-networks/) (2016)

-**NOTE: This code is not intended to reproduce the experiments from the paper as the initialization scheme, dropout scheme, and dataset splits differ from the official implementation in TensorFlow: https://github.com/tkipf/gcn**
+**NOTE: This code is not intended to reproduce the experiments from the paper as the initialization scheme, dropout scheme, and dataset splits differ from the original implementation in TensorFlow: https://github.com/tkipf/gcn**

 Installation
 ------------